grain-lang/grain/stdlib/bigint.md

 rem : (BigInt, BigInt) -> BigInt
 ```

-Computes the remainder of the division of its operands using signed (truncated) division.
+Computes the remainder of the division of its operands using signed (truncated) division
+(in which the quotient is always rounded towards zero).

 Parameters: